willyvaessen/100DaysofCode/README.md

 I started working on responsive boilerplate, in order to try and make my designs more consistent on various screen formats.
 This has led me to reading more about the Viewport concept.
+Following that, I started working on a responsive website that adapts to screen size without having to rely on media queries all the time.
+Although that's not entirely possible, I've come this far with only two queries, merely for the sake of having a minimum and maximum font size.